 How far has it spread?

 Since the outbreak in December, cases have escalated rapidly.
-As of 6th March, more than 100,000 cases have been confirmed globally, although the overwhelming majority (80,000+) were in China.
+As of 13th May 2020, more than 4.2 million cases have been confirmed globally, with the total number of deaths at nearly 300,000.

 How to prevent coronavirus from spreading